JonathanHelianthicusDoe/trash_ideas/README.md

 &ldquo;ratio&rdquo;, and the usual sense of &ldquo;to give a rationale&rdquo;).
 Again, these concerns are always strictly secondary to the more important concerns of game balance &amp; fun.

+---

+1. See my open letter, [&ldquo;On sellbot field offices (SBFOs), especially concerning the problem of &lsquo;difficulty&rsquo; in Toontown&rdquo;][on-sbfos] if you are interested in more abstract considerations of the kind mentioned in this paragraph.

 ### what about other (non-TTR) servers, though?